angkoonhwee/Punkt-Milestone3/README.md

-==[Technical] Users are able to sign up with a fake email account, making the application not very secure.==
+[Technical] Users are able to sign up with a fake email account, making the application not very secure.

 - Response: